jetstream-cloud/js2docs/docs/ui/cli/manila.md

     | user_id                               | a9e55b395bcb494aaf5938f5f8382e71     |
     | volume_type                           | cephfsnativetype                     |
     +---------------------------------------+--------------------------------------+

 `id` is the share_id.
 You can use this to look up information about your share.
 See step 4.

 ### 2. Create an access rule

+Now you can create an access rule to govern whether it's read-only or read-write access to your share.
+The default is read-write.
+If you want it to be read-only, you have to specify that explicitly.

+Read-write:
+`openstack share access create $manila-share-name cephx $DescriptiveRuleName`

+Read-only:
-`openstack share access create $manila-share-name cephx $anyName --os-share-api-version 2.63`
+`openstack share access create --access-level ro $manila-share-name cephx $DescriptiveRuleName`

 Example:
-`openstack share access create manila-share-cli cephx manilaAccess --os-share-api-version 2.63`
+`openstack share access create collected-data-smith-lab cephx smithlabRWaccess`

 Metadata for the access rule: